nikic/nikic.github.com/_posts/2012-07-27-How-to-add-new-syntactic-features-to-PHP.markdown

 ---
 layout: post
-title: "How to add new (syntactic) feature to PHP"
+title: "How to add new (syntactic) features to PHP"
 excerpt: "In this post I'm describing how one can add new syntax to PHP.
 At the same time, this post can be seen as a general introduction to the workings of the Zend Engine."
 ---
 Several people have recently asked me where you should start if you want to add some new (syntactic) feature to PHP.
 As